“To create a healthcare network sought after by providers, payers, employers, and patients because of its quality and value”

 The Colorado Network is a collaborative effort between rural hospitals in Colorado and their associated physicians.
 Many challenges in today’s healthcare environment are even more challenging in rural areas.
 Rural communities, while not isolated, can be tough to move in and out of during bad weather.
 Goods and services that come to rural communities must come at a premium cost of transportation and travel.
 Making sure rural communities have the right number of physicians in the specialties needed is often a problem not faced in larger urban areas where physician supply is not an issue.
 The Colorado Network exists to assist hospitals, physicians and patients in rural Colorado meeting these challenges in order to maintain a healthcare system in small towns that meets the needs of all concerned.

-The hospitals and physicians in Cortez, Holyoke, Kremmling, Granby, Burlington, Montrose, Pagosa Springs, Alamosa, La Jara, Salida, Trinidad, Lamar and Springfield all use The Colorado Network as their managed care department.
+The hospitals and physician in Cortez, Holyoke, Kremmling, Granby, Burlington, Montrose, Pagosa Springs, Alamosa, La Jara, Salida, Trinidad, Lamar and Springfield all use The Colorado Network as their managed care department.
 By doing the commercial payer contracting for these facilities and their affiliated physicians, Network members take advantage of economies of scale.
 Freedom of choice is always there and members may ‘opt-in’ or ‘opt-out’ of payer arrangements as suits their needs.
 Some members also take advantage of available credentialing services for both physicians and facilities for both commercial and government payers.

 These member communities across southern and western Colorado are supported by contracted non-member providers across the state and favorable relations with Colorado’s largest provider system for tertiary referrals.
 A map of Colorado on this website shows the locations of member and contracted providers across Colorado.